310mc/https-310mc.github.io-tl/source/_posts/christmas_live/star_chart.md

 Don’t forget that.
 Think about how I feel, being left behind all the time!

-I love the “us” of those days as much, if not more than, you do, Aniki.
+I love the “us” of those days as much as — if not more than — you do, Aniki.

 And I love you, but the you I love is distorting and changing for <em>my</em> sake.